RobotecAI/agentic-mobile-manipulator/docs/running_hil_sim_hmi.md

-# Running a demo on HIL, Simulation, and HMI
+# Running a Demo on HIL, Simulation, and HMI

 ## Simulation